 - Fresenius Kabi USA, LLC in patent litigation concerning its branded parenteral anesthetic, Diprivan®.
 (Lead Trial Counsel)

 - Epocal, Inc. in patent litigation against Abbott Point of Care, Inc. concerning point of care blood testing devices.
 Abbott brought two lawsuits against Epocal in the Northern District of Alabama.
 In the first, the jury rendered a verdict of non-infringement on all asserted claims.
 In the second, the District Court dismissed the complaint for lack of standing, and the Federal Circuit affirmed the dismissal.
-(Trial and appellate counsel)
+(Trial and Appellate Counsel)

 - Teva Pharmaceuticals in patent litigation concerning its blockbuster innovative treatment for multiple sclerosis, Copaxone®.
 Teva prevailed on all nine patents asserted at the trial court in June 2012 and the Federal Circuit affirmed the judgment in 2013 as to four of the asserted patents.
 The case was subsequently appealed to the United States Supreme Court, resulting in a victory for Teva on the standard of review in claim construction in Teva v.
 Sandoz.
-(Trial and appellate counsel)
+(Trial and Appellate Counsel)

 University Clients